semrush/intergalactic/website/docs/components/fullscreen-modal/fullscreen-modal-a11y.md

 | `Shift + Tab` | Moves focus to the previous focusable element. |
 | `Esc`         | Closes the modal window.                       |

-See detailed information about the keyboard support for the all buttons, input, etc., in the [Keyboard control guide](/core-principles/a11y/a11y-keyboard/).
+- See detailed information about the keyboard support for the all buttons, input, etc., in the [Keyboard control guide](/core-principles/a11y/a11y-keyboard/).
+- Don't forget to check recommendations on accessibility for [Form](/patterns/form/form-a11y).

 @## Resources